IB Diploma Programme

 Senior Years at Fountainhead comprise of Grade 11 and Grade 12.
 For Senior Years, the school offers globally accepted International Board of Education – Diploma Programme (DP) of International Baccalaureate (IB).

-The school has affiliation with Cambridge University and is an authorized Cambridge School and also affiliated with International Baccalaureate Organization (IBO) for IBDP Programme.
+The school has the affiliation with International Baccalaureate Organization (IBO) for IBDP Programme.

 IB offers 3 programmes:

 - The IB Primary Year Programme, for students aged 3 to 12, focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.